Weinstein found guilty of sexual assault, rape, in victory for #MeToo movement

 Prosecutors pushed back against defense assertions that his accusers were not credible and the notion that they were responsible for the alleged attacks.

-Reporting by Brendan Pierson; Additional reporting by Maria Caspani, Tom Hals, Jonathan Allen and Angela Moore; Editing by Noeleen Walder, Grant McCool and Howard Goller
+Reporting by Brendan Pierson; Additional reporting by Maria Caspani, Tom Hals, Jonathan Allen and Angela Moore; Editing by Noeleen Walder, Grant McCool, Howard Goller and Sonya Hepinstall